 In some cases, your heating and cooling system might have to have that C-wire.
 And here’s why.

-8 Common Nest Thermostat Malfunctions
+8 Common Nest Thermostat Problems

-- Short battery life.
+- Bad battery life.

-- Thermostat motion sensing won’t work.
+- Thermostat motion sensing is disabled.

-- Your thermostat occasionally disconnects from Wi-Fi.
+- Your thermostat sometimes disconnects from Wi-Fi.

 - There is a delay message on your Nest thermostat’s screen, such as “heating is delayed for 2:30 minutes.”

-Our Pros Can Resolve Nest Thermostat Troubles
+Our Specialists Can Solve Nest Thermostat Troubles

 If you’ve attempted Nest thermostat troubleshooting on your own but can’t fix the issue, a smart thermostat professional like one from Age Heating & Cooling can provide support.
 We can pinpoint the problem and install a C-wire, if necessary.